-Students and staff at the school come from varied backgrounds with differing beliefs and approaches to religious practice.
-Assembling together is important part of creating a sense of community and provides a time to reflect on issues within and beyond the school.
-Assemblies are led by the Head of Year assisted by members of the Senior Leadership Team and others, including students, as appropriate.
-We aim to focus on values and themes which will stimulate moral, spiritual and ethical reflection and develop a sense of communal responsibility.
+Students and staff come from varied backgrounds with differing beliefs and approaches to religious practice.
+Assembling together is an important part of creating a sense of community and provides a time to reflect on issues within and beyond the school.
+Assemblies are led by the Raising Standard Lead and Head of Year to ensure content focuses on both academia and wider character education.
+We aim to focus on values and themes which will stimulate moral, spiritual, and ethical reflection and develop a sense of communal responsibility.

-The assembly programme is closely aligned to our citizenship and personal, social and health education programmes, and to reflect both rights and responsibilities of every individual within our community.
+The assembly programme is closely aligned to our personal, social, health and citizenship education (PSHCE) curriculum.